- Effective January 1, 2001

 Consistent with its Articles of Incorporation and in support of its mission, CAETS will:

-(a) Provide an independent nonpolitical and non-governmental international for enlightened dialog and communication of engineering and technological sciences;
+(a) Provide an independent nonpolitical and non-governmental international forum for enlightened dialog and communication of engineering and technological sciences;

 (b) Contribute to advancing engineering and technological sciences in order to promote economic growth, sustainable development, and societal well-being throughout the world;